ECE445L/ECE445L-F22-Final-Lab/Lab07.md

 #### 1.6.5 Design Competition

 There will be a "science fair"-like public demonstration for Lab 11.
-Students with the best deisgn will presented with special awards.
-The judging will be performed by the other ECE445L sudents by watching a YouTube video and voting on Canvas.
+Students with the best design will presented with special awards.
+The judging will be performed by the other ECE445L students by watching a YouTube video and voting on Canvas.
 The videos will be public, but the voting will be private.

-Competition restrictions:
+**Competition restrictions:**

 1. Only uses TM4C, MSP430, or MSP432 microcontrollers
 2. All electronics (resistors, capacitors, ICs, etc) are on the PCB
-1. LCD displays, switches, sensors, LEDs, speakers, keypads, and microphones can be off the PCB
+3. LCD displays, switches, sensors, LEDs, speakers, keypads, and microphones can be off the PCB
-2. The team spends less than $60 on extra components
+4. The team spends less than $60 on extra components

-Details on the $60 budget:
+**Details on the $60 budget:**

 1. There are two system costs you will calculate:
    1. Cost of all components (regardless of where they were obtained)
    2. Cost of all components that factor into the $60
 2. Parts that do NOT count toward the $60 budget:
-   1. Parts obtained from the ECE lab checkout counter or the [Lab7BOM.xls]()
+   1. Parts obtained from the ECE lab checkout counter or the [`Lab7BOM.xlsx`](resources/bom/Lab7BOM.xlsx)
       1. Passive components do not have to be returned
       2. Solid state components may have to be returned (please ask the checkout counter)
    2. Free samples